 Where Does the Nausea Come From?

 If you’ve ever taken a regular multivitamin and felt sick, then you may know what you’re in for with a prenatal.
-Yet, when you’re already feeling queasy on a regular basis from morning sickness, avoiding that additional prenatal supplement queasiness is monumental.
+Yet, when you’re already feeling queasy regularly from morning sickness, avoiding that additional prenatal supplement queasiness is monumental.

 So, why do prenatal supplements make your stomach do somersaults?

-There are several factors that play into the upset stomach — taking your vitamin on an empty stomach, mixing your vitamins with other meds, or the timing of taking your vitamin — but two major contributing factors to nausea induced by a prenatal vitamin are the increased dosage of iron and capsule ingredients.
+Several factors play into the upset stomach — taking your vitamin on an empty stomach, mixing your vitamins with other meds, or the timing of taking your vitamin — but two major contributing factors to nausea induced by a prenatal vitamin are the increased dosage of iron and capsule ingredients.

 Why Plant-Based Capsules are Safer